maisiesadler/maisiesadler.github.io/_notes/ddd.md

 Create composite application with context that spans multiple other contexts that holds info relating to that

 Why do we do it?
-Monolothic applications don't scale, trip over each other -> move faster
+- Monolothic applications don't scale, trip over each other
+- To move faster

 Good boundaries improve flow -> Theory of Constraints

 --> using bounded contexts to fix and remove bottlenecks

-Use DDD to find clues about language for models --> Hypthesis Use Theory of Contraints to choose correct model
+Use DDD to find clues about language for models --> Hypothesis Use Theory of Contraints to choose correct model

 Boundaries must evolve -> new business requirements or insights _challenge_ existing assumptions